 Christmas is almost here!
 We’re less than 2 weeks away already and I still have a ton of things to do.
 Before we start the celebrations though, I have a few more holiday posts to share.

 Today I have another craft I’d like to show you, a DIY Christmas banner with birch wood slices.
 I started this project last December but, with the kitchen remodel in full swing, I never got past cutting the slices of birch and adding the eye hooks.
 When I found them in the bottom of one of my Christmas boxes a few weeks ago, I decided to finish what I started.

-If you follow me then you know that I won’t do a craft unless it’s quick and easy (and inexpensive) and this one checks every one of those boxes.
+If you follow me for a while then you know that I won’t do a craft unless it’s quick and easy (and inexpensive) and this one checks every one of those boxes.
 I know that, technically it took me a year to do, but I swear it was a quick craft.

 - birch slices (I used 2 different sizes)

 - chalkboard paint (I had mine tinted red)

 You can find birch slices in craft stores, but I had a couple of birch logs in the garage, so I cut them up using a miter saw.

 I ended up with 2 different sizes, so I decided to use both for my banner.

 I didn’t want to drill a hole through the wood to hang it, so I just added an eye hook.
 Because birch is such a hard wood, I couldn’t get the eye hook to go in easily, so I started a hole by gently tapping in a push pin.